*With a few edits made in April 2026

-A visit to Animal Kingdom is not complete without experiencing the Kilimanjaro Safari, the Tree of Life, Festival of the Lion King, and Expedition Everest.
+A visit to Animal Kingdom is incomplete without experiencing the Kilimanjaro Safari, the Tree of Life, Festival of the Lion King, and Expedition Everest.
 In the afternoon, saddle up to the Dawa bar for an African beer and wait to hear the heart-thumping drums nearby.
-It’s almost impossible to keep still when the castmembers start playing.
+It’s almost impossible to keep still once the music begins.

-Of course, why would you be at Animal Kingdom if you didn’t want to see the animals?
-The Kilimanjaro Safari is an amazing tour by truck through Disney’s own savannah.
-The amount of wildlife that can be viewed is worth doing this attraction more than once.
+Of course, why would you be at Animal Kingdom if you didn’t want to see animals?
+The Kilimanjaro Safari is an amazing truck tour through Disney’s own savanna.
+The number of wildlife species that can be viewed makes this attraction worth visiting more than once.

 Animal Kingdom offers four great shows.
 Festival of the Lion King combines Broadway-worthy singing, dancing, and acrobatics.
 It alone is worth the price of admission to the park.
 Finding Nemo-The Musical is a retelling of the classic film using puppetry and song.
-It’s Tough to be a Bug! is a funny 3D movie in a very well-themed theatre.
-Finally, Rivers of Light is a nighttime light show set on the Discovery River.
+Zootopia: Better Zoogether! is a new 4D movie added to the theater under the Tree of Life.
+And Feathered Friends is the team’s favorite Florida bird show.

 Animal Kingdom has been adding more and more food options over the years.
-The newest, Satu’li Canteen is a huge hit.
+Satu’li Canteen is a huge hit.
 It’s located in Pandora and offers mobile ordering.
-(Yeah, no waiting in line.)
-We hear the Cheeseburger Steamed Pods are super tasty.
-Flame Tree Barbecue comes highly recommended for those who like smoked ribs, pulled pork, and marinated chicken.
+The Cheeseburger Steamed Pods really do taste like McDonald’s cheeseburgers, but the bowls are what the adults on the team prefer.
+Flame Tree Barbecue is highly recommended for those who like smoked ribs, pulled pork, and marinated chicken.
 Harrambe Market offers quick-service African food, but if you’d like a sit-down experience, try the Tusker House.
 It’s a buffet offering both African and American food.

 Congratulations!
 You just had a magical day.